 Like the Bible, when you are worshiping the Holy One, use language that is inclusive and expansive in its imagery for the Lord and the people of God.

-Though this was designed as a retreat for the education of Commissioned Lay Pastors, the lesson plans can be modified for use with other groups in the church.
+Though this was designed as a retreat for the education of Commissioned Ruling Elders, the lesson plans can be modified for use with other groups in the church.

 What is good worship?
 Because all good worship is God directed, this question has to be answered theologically, regardless of its style.